WFU-HPC/deac-docs/source/beginner-quickstart_03_jobs.rst

 When using constraints, be careful not to require groupings of constraints that do not exist.
-For example, do not require [broadwell&haswell] as that does not exist; meaning the jobs will never run.
+For example, do not require [cascade&skylake] as that does not exist; meaning the jobs will never run.

 Job Chaining and Dependencies